zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 ### Wrapping Up

-You've learned how to use Docker CLI and its better variant Docker Compose to spin up containers.
-Now it's your turn to deploy an app _you_ want to use using Docker!
+You've learned what containers are and how to use Docker to spin up containers.
+Now it's your turn to deploy an app _you_ want use using Docker!
 Check out [this awesome list](https://github.com/awesome-selfhosted/awesome-selfhosted) and deploy an app you like.
-Whatever app you choose, chances are it officially supports Docker-based installation.
+Whatever app you choose, chances are it supports Docker-based deployment.

 ### More Resources